 Brave New World Anticipation Guide: Theme Subjects

-Huxley sure covers a lot of ground in Brave New World.
+In creating this guide, the goal was to compose statements that introduce as many of the novel’s key themes as possible and approach them from an angle that will elicit genuine responses from teenagers.
+Huxley covers a lot of ground in Brave New World.
 He essentially tackles the meaning of life.
-Perhaps the most important themes focus on progress, freedom, individuality, and purpose.
+The most important themes focus on progress, freedom, individuality, and purpose.

 Individuals should focus on their own happiness.
 Achieving happiness and enjoying the gift of life is the central goal of living.